 12. Visit Hagrid at his hut and ride Flight of the Hippogriff.

-14. Have lunch at The Three Broomsticks and desert at the Hog’s Head Pub.
+14. Have lunch at The Three Broomsticks and dessert at the Hog’s Head Pub.
 Be sure to try a Frozen Butterbeer here.

 15. Enjoy the Frog Choir and the Triwizard Spirit Rally.